kstenerud/concise-encoding/ce-structure.md

 **Note**: It's a good idea to store multibyte primitive binary types in little endian byte order since that's what all modern CPUs use natively.

-In this example, we'll assign the custom type code 99 to our complex number type (assume that we've done this in our schema).
+In this example, we'll assign the custom type code 99 to our complex number type (assume that we've stated this in our schema).
 Therefore, a complex number such as 2.94 + 3i would be represented as follows:

 Our data: